HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 {{ figure_markup(
   image="security-cryptominer-market-share.png",
-  caption="Cryptominer market share (mobile).", description="Pie chart showing Coinimp has 84.9% of market share, CoinHive has 9.0%, JSEcoin has 3.1%, Minero.cc has 1.5% and others have 1.5%.",
+  caption="Cryptominer market share (mobile).", description="Pie chart showing CoinImp has 84.94% of market share, CoinHive has 9.01%, JSEcoin has 3.09%, Minero.cc has 1.54% and others have approximately 1.5%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1688060716&format=interactive",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1688060716&format=interactive",
   sheets_gid="1998142066",
   sql_file="cryptominer_share.sql"
 ) }}

 We see that [CoinHive](https://en.wikipedia.org/wiki/Coinhive) community has switched to CoinImp.
-Therefore, CoinImp has clearly become the market leader (90% share).
-Even though Coinhive has been discontinued, we still see some websites that use CoinHive scripts (Desktop: 5.7%, mobile: 9%).
+Therefore, CoinImp has clearly become the market leader (95% share).
+Even though Coinhive has been discontinued, we still see some websites that use CoinHive scripts (Desktop: 5.67%, mobile: 9.01%).

 Our results suggest that cryptojacking is still a serious attack vector, and necessary measures should be used for it.